iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 A running expert can assess your arch height and help you choose a shoe that suits your feet, running style, and goals.
 If you have especially wide or narrow feet, a running shop where you can try on multiple pairs of shoes, both men’s and women’s, can prove invaluable.

 If you don’t have a running shop in your area, several shoes will fit a wide range of runners.
-Starting with a fairly middle-of-the-road shoe like the Brooks Ghost 16 or Hoka Speedgoat 6 will let you learn about what you like and don’t like in shoes so that you can purchase your next pair with more information.
+Starting with a fairly middle-of-the-road shoe like the Hoka Speedgoat 6 or Asics Novablast 5 will let you learn about what you like and don’t like in shoes, so that you can purchase your next pair with more information.
+If you don’t know what type of running you’re planning on doing, getting a road-to-trails shoe like the Merrell Antora 4 will let you run comfortably on a variety of surfaces.

 How many shoes should I rotate through at once?

 The number of shoes you keep at any given time depends on personal preference, budget, and space on your shoe rack.
-On the one hand, you really only need one pair of running shoes, and there are tons of options out there that work well for everyday running, workouts, and races, and some can even hold their own on both roads and trails.
+On the one hand, you really only need one pair of running shoes, and there are tons of options out there that work well for everyday running, workouts, and races, and some, like the Hoka Speedgoat 6, La Sportiva Levante, and Merrell Antora 4, can hold their own on both roads and trails, and the Asics Novablast 5 is our favorite road shoe.

-We named the Hoka Clifton 9 our favorite road shoe and the Hoka Speedgoat 6 our favorite trail shoe.
 If you choose one pair of shoes for all your running, the best bet is to pick a comfortable style with moderate cushioning, decent grip, and proven durability.
-The Altra Outroad 2 and La Sportiva Levante are equally happy on pavement and trails.

 While trying different kinds of running shoes is fun, it can become an expensive habit.
 Most dedicated runners will do well with a few pairs of shoes in rotation at any given time.
 An excellent place to start is with a pair of everyday training shoes that can perform well on roads, gravel, and light dirt, a dedicated pair for workouts and racing, and a pair of trail shoes that can withstand more rugged terrain.